 Hundreds of Ferris State University students, faculty and staff were joined by members of the Big Rapids community for a Freedom March on Monday, Jan.
 16, the first day of the university’s annual Dr. Martin Luther King Jr. Celebration.

 Members of various athletics teams and student organizations were among those who participated in the annual march.

 The prospect of mixed precipitation did not deter participants, who

-embarked from the University Center along a route past the Timme Center for Student Services, the Ferris Library for Information, Technology and Education and the Arts and Sciences Commons, before returning to the University Center for the MLK Student Tribute.
+embarked from the University Center along a route past the Timme Center for Student Services, the Ferris Library for Information, Technology and Education and the Arts, Sciences and Education Commons, before returning to the University Center for the MLK Student Tribute.

 Among those speaking to the audience gathered for the Freedom March was Ferris President David Eisler, who reminded the audience that, “Our founder, Woodbridge Ferris, was a great advocate for diversity and inclusion.”

 Vice President for Diversity and Inclusion David Pilgrim echoed that concept, telling marchers that celebrated African-American educator and author Booker T. Washington visited the Ferris campus for a presentation, in 1902.

 “Eight hundred people, from what was then Ferris Institute, and the surrounding communities, came to hear him speak,” Pilgrim said.
 “Eight years later, Ferris established an agreement with Hampton Normal School, a historically black institution.
 That accord produced leaders in many areas of American society in the years to come.”

 Vice President for Student Affairs Jeanine Ward-Roof asked participants to imagine the society they want to live in, before challenging them to serve as active agents of change.